GioLucero/ShopifyStore/README.md

 * <b>ViewModels:</b> includes files that reference data objects from the models so that they may be managed and presented
 * <b>Assets.xcassets:</b> include additional images used in the project
 * <b>TabBar:</b> Our root view, which include all views that can be selected through the tab bar
+* <b>ContentView</b> ContentView is set as the main view of the tab bar

  # Code Structure
  # Network Manager
 All API related code can be found within our NetworkManger class, which consists of a getData function to fetch data through an Alamofire API call.
 The parameters set within this function allows us to pass in any of the three API’s used in the project.
 All JSON parsing is done within each corresponding model. <br/>

  Here is an example: